What is an I-9 Form? HR’s Guide to I-9 Compliance [2023 Update]

 Can I virtually inspect employment eligibility documents for a remote employee?

-However, ICE has now issued a notice regarding the firm end date for the COVID-related I-9 verification flexibility.
+After multiple extensions, COVID-related I-9 verification flexibility officially ended on July 31, 2023.
 Employers that took advantage of the COVID-19-related virtual verification will have until August 30, 2023, to do in-person verification of employment documents that were inspected virtually.
-This means that employers can no longer rely on visual inspection or any other remote method to complete the I-9 form for hires that have been working remotely due to the pandemic.
+This means that employers can no longer rely on visual inspection or any other remote method to complete the I-9 form for hires who have been working remotely due to the pandemic.

 What is E-Verify, and How Do I Do an E-Verify Check?